wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 account was affected, your Account Owner should have received an email with a list of the embeds that you’ll need to replace.

-Don't worry, at the bottom of this page you'll see step by step instructions to create a new popover embed code.
+Don't worry, at the bottom of this page you'll see step by step instructions on how to create a new popover embed code.

 ### Why is the New Popover Embed Code Better?

-We released a new, more robust version of our popover embed back in October.
+We released a new, more robust version of popover embeds back in October.

 - With the new popover embed, we inject the thumbnail file with JavaScript.
 This way all of the files are served directly by Wistia, rather than an external CDN.
-- The new popover embed is responsive just like our inline embed, which means it can adapt to your website’s style based on the device or size of the browser window.
+- The new popover embed is responsive just like the standard embed, which means it can adapt to your website’s style based on the device or size of the browser window.
 - The best part is that the new popover embed comes with Wistia's full [SEO benefits](http://wistia.com/blog/seo-standard-embed).
 Once you embed a popover, JSON-LD metadata is injected directly onto your page, giving it an SEO boost.

 ## Where Are My Old Popovers Embedded?